dustinpfister/blog_posts/_posts/js-script-tag.md

 ### 3.1 - Creating and Loading scripts sync style the hard way

-So say I have an html document with a single hard coded ul tag element, and a single script tag that links to a loader.js file.
-This loader.js file can then be used to load additional scripts that do something with that ul tag.
+So say I have an html document with a single hard coded ul aka unordered list tag element, and a single script tag that links to a loader.js file.
+This loader.js file can then be used to load additional scripts that do something with that ul tag such as inject a bunch of li or list item tags for it.

 ```html
 <html>